bhartiy/learnsellacious/pages/04.premiumlicenses/01.introduction/docs.md

 However, in premium version of sellacious you can have inventory acess, in which you can manage products pricing/stocks in bulk.
 B2B, importer and many more premium settings.

 With sellacious premium subscription you get the premium support.
-In this support our team helps
+In this support our team helps you to install sellacious, trouble with sellacious fuctionality and many more.